Foxandxss/angular-tips/source/_posts/2013-08-04-consuming-services.markdown

 As you can see, we can assign to our scope the functions we have in the service as we did with `isAuth` and `logout` or create a function that will do extra things plus the call to the `login` method of the service.

-Even when this is a matter of personal design decisions, I think that there is use case for both solution.
+Even when this is a matter of personal design decisions, I think that there are use cases for both solutions.

-And last but not least, I want to thank [PigDude](https://oinksoft.com/) because it was he who gave the solution with awesome examples and explanations and all the users of `Hacker news` which were kind to point some issues that had to be fixed.
-Saying this, I highly recommend all of you to join us in #angularjs at Freenode.
+And last but not least, I want to thank [PigDude](https://oinksoft.com/) because it was he who gave the solution with awesome examples and explanations, as well as all the users of `Hacker news` who were kind to point some issues that had to be fixed.
+Having said this, I highly recommend all of you to join us in #angularjs at Freenode.
 And remember, the blog is on [github](https://github.com/Foxandxss/angular-tips) so you can send your pull requests :).